 My laptop does not meet the minimum specs but my roommate uses SofTest.
 Can I use their laptop for my exams?

-> Students may use a borrowed laptop as long as the laptop owner uses the same version of SofTest, is not registered for the same classes as the borrower, and there are no exam time conflicts.
-Any student who plans on using a friend’s laptop for their spring 2016 finals must notify the Registrar’s Office by April 20, 2016.
+Students may use a borrowed laptop as long as the laptop owner uses the same version of SofTest, is not registered for the same classes as the borrower, and there are no exam time conflicts.
+Any student who plans on using a friend’s laptop for their fall 2016 finals must notify the Registrar’s Office by December 7, 2016.
 The Registrar’s Office will provide further instructions.

-> Will I be at a disadvantage if I don’t/can’t use a laptop on my exams?
+Will I be at a disadvantage if I don’t/can’t use a laptop on my exams?

 No. Schools that have allowed law students to use laptops on exams have not found that those students receive higher grades than students who do not use laptops.
 In fact, faculty sometimes report that it is easier to spot weaknesses in answers when they are typed.

 How do I register to take my exams on my laptop this semester?

 Students may sign up with ExamSoft, install the software and register SofTest between November 1 and December 7, 2016.
 To register for fall 2016:

 - Sign up through the ExamSoft website.
 (Instructions for both first-time and returning users are included on this custom home page.)

 - Download and install the latest version of the software (SofTest).